 - Soccer fields.
 From Harrison near the skate park all the way back to University Village, your soccer-playing and baseball-playing child may have many practices and games here.
-I’m at these fields (Fielding Field and Gabe Catalfo) five times each week during spring season.
+I’m at these fields (Fielding Field and Gabe Catalfo) five times each week during the spring season.
 Yay.

 - Skate park.
 Watch the cool kids on skateboards, scooters, and other wheels do tricks at 5th St and Harrison.
 I like the people-watching, but if you want to ride, read the rules and bring a helmet.

 - Chipotle.
 Tucked in near REI, get your child a kids’ meal that has real fresh ingredients.
 Too much cilantro, but nobody’s perfect.
+(San Pablo and Gilman)

 - REI.
 Get your outdoor gear in an enormous showroom with tents and bikes that will entertain little ones for hours.
+(San Pablo and Gilman)

 Did I skip your favorite?
 Where do you love to go in Berkeley’s Gilman District?

 [All photos by 510families.com team (unless otherwise specified); all rights reserved]